jbergin90/jbergin90.github.io/index.markdown

 title:  "a little more about me"
 layout: post
 ---
-You can find links to my professional social media and resume on the my [main page][main-page].
+You can find links to my professional social media and resume on my [main page][main-page].
+You can also find my contact information on my [contact page][contact-page].

 - I write embedded code, mostly in C. I can also code in other languages.
 - I lived most of my life in Brazil.